chengfy03/STP-RegNet/README.md

-# CycleRegNet - Neural Multimodal Adversarial Registration
+# STP-RegNet - Neural Multimodal Adversarial Registration

 This is the official implementation of:<br>
 STP-RegNet: Real-Time Infrared-Visible Image Registration via Small Target Perception and Contrastive Learning on Edge Device.